-Teasing/Sarcasm - Counselors may never engage in teasing or taunting of campers or fellow staff members.
-Campers are young children.
+Counselors may never engage in teasing or taunting of campers or fellow staff members.
 All staff must maintain a professional relationship with campers.
-Young children are very literal.
+Campers are young children and young children are very literal.
 Using a nickname may seem innocent to you, but can be misinterpreted by campers.
 Do not engage in teasing behavior with other staff members either.
 Whether or not you intend to involve campers in staff relations, they will become involved.
-At all times on campus you must maintain professional relationships with fellow staff members.
+You must maintain professional relationships with fellow staff members at all times while on campus.